PedanticHacker/ReChess/README.md

 # ReChess

-A GUI app for playing chess against a UCI-based chess engine.
+A GUI app for playing chess against a UCI chess engine.

 ### Source Code

-The source code of ReChess is written in the **Python** programming language, primarily to be executed with its 3.12 version, but you are free to make it work on one of its older versions.
-Note, though, that by using the 3.12 version, it is guaranteed that ReChess will work on Windows, Linux or macOS.
+The source code of ReChess is written in the **Python** programming language, primarily to be launched with its 3.12 version, but you are free to make it work on one of its older versions.
+Note, though, that by using the 3.12 version, it is guaranteed that ReChess will work on Windows, Linux-based, or macOS platform.

 ### Dependencies